 If you want to keep your options open and need the most time to complete admission applications, apply Regular Decision.

 A strong college preparatory course of study is essential.
 At a minimum, it must include four years of English, algebra I and II, geometry, three years of social studies, at least three years of natural sciences, and two years of the same foreign language.
-If you are applying Early Action, your high school transcript must be submitted by November 15.

 Complete the CSS Profile.